datajoint-company/DJ-NWB-Guo-Inagaki-2017/README.md

 The data: https://dx.doi.org/10.6080/K03F4MH (Not available)

 ## Design DataJoint data pipeline
-This repository contains the Python 3+ code of the DataJoint data pipeline design for this dataset, as well as scripts for data ingestions and visualization
+This repository contains the **Python 3.7** code of the DataJoint data pipeline design for this dataset, as well as scripts for data ingestions and visualization

 ## Conversion to NWB 2.0
-This repository contains the Python 3+ code to convert the DataJoint pipeline into NWB 2.0 format (See https://neurodatawithoutborders.github.io/)
+This repository contains the **Python 3.7** code to convert the DataJoint pipeline into NWB 2.0 format (See https://neurodatawithoutborders.github.io/)
 Each NWB file represents one recording session.
 The conversion script can be found [here](scripts/datajoint_to_nwb.py)

 ## Demonstration of the data pipeline